openzipkin-contrib/zipkin-storage-kafka/DESIGN.md

 where the `traceId` becomes the token, and session inactivity gap (i.e. period of time without receiving a span with the same session) defines if a trace is still active or not.
 This is evaluated on the next span received on the stream-- regardless of incoming `traceId`.
-If session window is closed, a trace message is emitted to a topic downstream (default name: `zipkin-trace`)
+If session window is closed, a trace message is emitted to the traces topic.

 **Dependencies**

-Once `traces` are emitted downstream as part of the initial processing, dependency links are evaluated on each trace, and emitted on another topic (default name: `zipkin-dependency`) for further metric aggregation.
+Once `traces` are emitted downstream as part of the initial processing, dependency links are evaluated on each trace, and emitted the dependencies topic for further metric aggregation.

 Kafka Streams topology: